anbox-cloud/discourse-docs/ref/webrtc-streamer.md

-You can fine-tune the WebRTC streamer implementation in Anbox Cloud to provide better results in certain situations.

-[note type="information" status="Note"]
-The default configuration is optimised to provide a good balance between low latency and high quality, and usually, you don't need to adjust it.
+Usually you wouldn't need to adjust the default WebRTC streamer configuration because it is optimised to provide a good balance between low latency and high quality.
+However, you can still fine-tune it to provide better results in certain situations.
-[/note]

 Place the WebRTC streamer configuration at `/var/lib/anbox/streamer.json` within the Anbox container before the Anbox runtime starts.
 The configuration can be shipped as part of an [application](https://discourse.ubuntu.com/t/managing-applications/17760) or an [addon](https://discourse.ubuntu.com/t/managing-addons/17759).